oracle/fmw-kubernetes/docs-source/content/oam/patch-and-upgrade/patch_an_image.md

 1. Run the `kubectl edit domain` command
 2. Run the `kubectl patch domain` command

-In all of the above cases, the Oracle WebLogic Server Kubernetes Operator will restart the Administration Server pod first and then perform a rolling restart on the OAM Managed Servers.
+In all of the above cases, the WebLogic Kubernetes Operator will restart the Administration Server pod first and then perform a rolling restart on the OAM Managed Servers.

 ### Run the kubectl edit domain command